 Frequently Asked Questions about Integrated Studies

 No!
-Although the clusters are designed primarily for first-years, more advanced students have sometimes enrolled in clusters and have had very positive experiences.
+Although the Fall 2018 Integrated Studies are designed primarily for first-year students, more advanced students have sometimes enrolled in Integrated Studies and have had very positive experiences.
 Faculty members can accommodate advanced students by designing different assignments or evaluating work at a higher standard, to ensure that students are being challenged at the appropriate level.

-Integrated Studies has also sponsored senior level, team-taught seminars on significant topics in the humanities, and we will offer more advanced seminars in the next few years.
-These seminars provide a context in which students can return to interdisciplinary study of a carefully focused topic at the end of their college careers, engaging that topic with the greater intellectual sophistication and rigor that their studies have enabled.
-These courses are team-taught by two faculty members, and explore the kinds of important moral, political, aesthetic, spiritual and cultural questions that well-educated citizens must engage in our increasingly complex, mobile, and diverse world.
+The Integrated Studies program has also sponsored senior level, team-taught seminars on significant topics in the humanities, and we will offer more such advanced seminars in the coming years.
+These seminars provide a context in which students can return to interdisciplinary study of a carefully focused topic later in their college careers, engaging that topic with the greater intellectual sophistication and rigor that their studies have enabled.